From BR Bullpen

-As a 24-year-old rookie in 1939, Trout became a member of the Tigers starting rotation, going 9-10.
-The following season, he spent most of his time in the bullpen but started Game Four of the 1940 World Series, taking a loss against the Cincinnati Reds.
-Within a few seasons, he was one of the aces of the team's staff along with Hal Newhouser, and in 1943, he went 20-12 with five shutouts while leading the AL in victories.
-The next summer, he went 27-14 with a league-best 2.12 ERA and also had his finest year at the plate, hitting .271 with 5 home runs.
+As a 24-year-old rookie in 1939, Trout became a member of the Tigers' starting rotation, going 9-10.
+The following season, 1940 he spent most of his time in the bullpen but started Game 4 of the 1940 World Series, taking a loss against the Cincinnati Reds.
+Within a few seasons, he was one of the aces of the team's staff along with Hal Newhouser, and in 1943, he went 20-12 with five shutouts while leading the American League in victories.
+The next summer, 144, he went 27-14 with a league-best 2.12 ERA and also had his finest year at the plate, hitting .271 with 5 home runs.

-In 1945, Trout's win total dropped to 18, but he was a workhorse for the Tigers down the stretch, pitching in six games during a nine day stretch from September 8th to September 16th.
-He appeared in two games of the 1945 World Series, recroding a five-hit complete game win in Game Four as the Tigers went on to defeat the Chicago Cubs.
+In 1945, Trout's win total dropped to 18, but he was a workhorse for the Tigers down the stretch, pitching in six games during a nine-day stretch from September 8th to September 16th.
+He appeared in two games of the 1945 World Series, recording a five-hit complete game win in Game 4 as the Tigers went on to defeat the Chicago Cubs.
 He continued to be effective after the war ended, finishing in the top ten in the AL in ERA in 1946, 1948 and 1950.

 Although Trout's win-loss record was not much over .500 during his career, his ERA+ was an excellent 124, good for (as of the end of 2009) # 78 of all time.